 The court’s decision when settling a financial dispute will always depend on the individual case.
-For example, a 50-year-old woman who has not worked for the duration of her 30-year marriage may have a tough time finding a job and supporting herself financially.
-She might expect to receive a larger share of the matrimonial assets than a 25-year-old who earns similar to their spouse and could easily start again with a reasonable salary.
+For example, a 50-year-old woman who has not worked for the duration of her 30-year marriage may struggle to find a job and support herself financially.
+She might expect to receive a larger share of the matrimonial assets than a 25-year-old who earns a similar income to their spouse and could easily start again with a reasonable salary.

 Contact us today

 For a free initial conversation call 020 7485 8811